Introducing SteelConnect

 SD-WAN controller overview

 The SD-WAN controller provides critical functions within the SteelConnect solution.
 Both SCM and the SD-WAN controller reside within the Riverbed-hosted cloud environment.
-The controller takes charge of the important, frequent, and dynamic SD-WAN functions shown in SD-WAN controller responsibilities and interactions and described in What does the SD-WAN controller control?.
+The controller takes charge of the important, frequent, and dynamic SD-WAN functions shown in

 The SD-WAN controller architecture decouples the management plane (which controls the user configuration), from the control plane (which contains the routes, tunnels, and other information), to work independently.
 This distributed architecture allows the SD-WAN controller service to run separately for each organization configured by SCM.